mouseless/baked/unreleased.md

     of a wrapper `div`
 - In `useContext` composable, `injectPage` and `providePage` are renamed to `injectPageContext` and `providePageContext` respectively
+- `Inputs` now doesn't have a layout styling, any component that uses it should wrap it and introduce `flex` styling

 ## Improvements